-The picture, sign or figure of which a registered trademark consists may not be modified, nor during its registration, nor at the occasion of the renewal thereof.
+The picture, sign or figure of which a registered trademark consists may not be modified, nor during the duration of the registration, nor at the occasion of the renewal thereof.

 Certificate of registration

 As soon as the registration has been affected a certificate of registration will be provided to the applicant.